 - Current USHPA membership *

-- Current Mt.
-Brace Outdoor Club membership, with a waiver signed each calendar year.
+- Current annual or daily Mt.
+Brace Outdoor Club membership, with a current signed waiver *

 - USHPA P3/H3 rating or higher.
 P2/H2s can fly too but for safety reasons it’s a little more complicated – Click here